The Cast Iron Collector - Information For The Cast Iron Cookware Enthusiast

 How It's Made: Sand Mold Casting

 The process begins with the creation of a pattern.
 The pattern can be considered an original from which many duplicates are made.
 It is in most respects identical to the pieces it was created to produce, with the exception of its size.
-The pattern is always made slightly larger than the duplicates, to account for the fact that the molten iron shrinks as it cools and solidifies.
+In the context of cast iron molding, the pattern is always made slightly larger than the intended size of the duplicates, to account for the fact that the molten iron shrinks as it cools and solidifies.

 Tricks Of The Trade